Negativity can only feed on negativity.

 - Constant dwelling on negative thoughts can lead to serious mental health issues like chronic depression.

 But we owe it to ourselves to at least try and deal with our negative thoughts and take our chance towards hope and postivity.
+Below is a simple exercise for you to try.

 Make a list: Lists why lists?
 You might wonder after all this is not a “10 things to do in the morning” type of post, I hear you.